wp-plugins/hotspots/readme.txt

 Tested using Google Chrome v23, Firefox v10 and Internet Explorer v9.

 If you find any bugs, or have any enhancement ideas, please e-mail danielpowney@gmail.com.
-The next release may include drawing options for filtering IP addresses, browsers and specific web pages.

 Some limitations: